sandialabs/slycat/docs/DELETE-logout.rst

 .. http:delete:: /logout

-  Deletes a session and its cookie.
+  Deletes a session and its browser cookie.

   **Sample Request**